seclution/frappe_app_template/README.md

    `vendor-repos.txt` and rerun `./setup.sh`.
 4. Review `init_codex_prompt.md` for the initial prompt used by Codex.
 5. See [`prompts.md`](prompts.md) for instructions on adding more templates.
+6. Place any example payloads or external API docs under `sample_data/` for reference.

 ## Adding Vendor Apps